Domination When the Stars Are Out: Definitions

-A strip $(J,Z)$ is a \emph{stripe}\marge{stripe} if $J$ is a claw-free trigraph and $Z \subseteq V(J)$ is a set of strongly simplicial vertices, such that $Z$ is strongly stable and no vertex of $V(J) \backslash Z$ is adjacent to more than one vertex of $Z$.
+A strip $(J,Z)$ is a \emph{stripe} if $J$ is a claw-free trigraph and $Z \subseteq V(J)$ is a set of strongly simplicial vertices, such that no vertex of $V(J) \setminus Z$ is adjacent to more than one vertex of $Z$. \end{definition}